pawellachowski777/Apartments/README.md

 * saved as *.xlsx* file

 ## Pickle
 * Important objects are placed in *pickle* directory
-* saved as *.pickle* file, to have easy access to them
+* they are saved as *.pickle* file, to have easy access to them

 ## Versions
 * All used packages and them versions are listed in *requirements.txt* file